“All men and women are caught in an inescapable network of mutuality, tied to a single garment of destiny.”

 Still, we keep striving…keep climbing…keep wanting.
 The rich, the poor, and the middle-class alike.
 That strive is our common thread.
 And if I learned anything in my social change classes, it’s that there’s potential for disruption there’s a shared struggle.
 So why not spin this ‘thread’ that unites us into a communal garment, as Dr. King alludes?
 Why not protest greed and re-wire ourselves to derive happiness from humanity instead?

 It’s possible.
 I see it in all the ethical and intentional brands I work with in Austin, who care passionately about their garment workers, want to understand their supply chains and take the slower road to business development that requires ongoing dialogue with suppliers rather than a default order from China because it’s the cheapest option.

-I see it from my readers who ask me to recommend sustainable brands, who carry their own metal straws around, who compost, who get their clothes tailored, who watch and discuss documentaries, who host book clubs and clothing swap parties.
+I see it from my readers who ask me to recommend sustainable brands, who buy rainbow metal straws and carry them around, who compost, who get their clothes tailored, who watch and discuss documentaries, who host book clubs and clothing swap parties.
 They’re the new consumers who celebrate community and creation and value things (that are made better) in moderation.

 Localizing the movement in Austin

 As such, I wanted to play my part and contribute more formally to this movement where I live.
 So I started soul searching and digging into books that address community, love, cohesion, and happiness.